Exabyte-io/tede/README.md

 ```

 - Do not use Xpath for new steps as it is not supported by Cypress natively and was added from the plugin only for supporting old test steps

+- Do not mix TAO and Widgets in the same step definition

+- Put step definitions using TAO in the corresponding subfolder.
+By default, we assume that they use widgets only

+- Widgets can use other widgets or TAO.
+But TAO can't use widgets